 - To build your communication and speaking skills, you might join Toastmasters International, an organization that helps people improve their public speaking skills, as doing so will give you a big boost in your confidence level.
 You can also get involved in any kind of leadership volunteering activity, which will also help to increase your confidence level.

 4. Determine How You Can Add Value to a Firm as a Student

 - Work hard to acquire engineering internships so that you can show companies that you have done more than just attend classes.
-If you are just going to class, you really can’t stand out from anybody else.
+So, if you are just going to class, you really can’t stand out from anybody else.

-- Getting involved in associations or committees shows: initiative, that you have leadership skills, and that you can work on a team.
+- Another important point is getting involved in associations or committees shows: initiative, that you have leadership skills, and that you can work on a team.

 - Going the extra mile and getting involved in these organizations will also allow you to build those people and soft skills that you won’t learn in school.

 5. Code Knowledge, Design Classes, Design Experience, and Extracurriculars